sanjar-notes/react/home/4_resource_itineraries/3-RN-Mosh/Part-1/2-Fundamental-concepts/4-Image.md

 - `source.uri` - URI of image.
 Or base64 encoded string equivalent.
 - `style` - used for specifying height, width of local images.
 - `blurRadius={2}` for blur effect
+- Does not have `onPress` event

 &nbsp;
+- [`resizeMode`](https://reactnative.dev/docs/image#resizemode) - used if fetched image is different from screen size.
 - `loadingIndicatorSource`, similar to `source`.
 Is used to show a image until the image loads
 - `onError = (event) => {event.error}` is available.